 In the newly opened window, you will have the opportunity to choose from many pre-built templates.

-On importing a sales funnel template, a complete funnel with a Sales Page, Checkout Page, Upsell Page, and Thank You Page will get imported.
+When importing a sales funnel template, a complete funnel with a sales page, checkout page, upsell page, and thank you page will be imported.

 Once you’ve selected the funnel template, import it with a single click and proceed to the next step.